 The project PI must be a faculty member at one of Louisiana's institutions of higher education.
-Post-doctoral associates, graduate students, and undergraduates should be involved as needed.
+Postdoctoral associates, graduate students, and undergraduates should be involved as needed.

-A letter/email of interest from a NASA researcher which shows support for the project, a willingness to host a visit from the PI/team, and recognizes potential for future collaborations must be included.
+The RAP sub-program is designed to provide seed grants to LA researchers for R & D that has a demonstrated tie-in to a NASA center.
+Projects must involve Research or Technology and are open to any area relevant to NASA.
+Proposals must explicitly link the proposed project to a research priority within one of NASA's four Mission Directorates.
+A letter/email of interest from a NASA researcher which shows support for the project, a willingness to host a visit from the PI/team and recognizes potential for future collaborations must be included.
 During the period of the award (nominally 12 months), the researcher must make one, or more, trips to the NASA center to interact and/or work with the NASA researcher who has shown interest in the project.
 Contact info for Mission Directorate Leads and University Affairs Officers at the various NASA centers are included earlier in these guidelines.